SatsRail/satsrail-ruby/CONTRIBUTING.md

 - Every resource declares its `resource_path` via `ApiPath.m("/...")` (merchant, `sk_*` / `pk_*` auth) or `ApiPath.pub("/...")` (public/embed) — never raw strings.
 The wrong namespace fails silently with a 404.
 Refer to the portal's `config/routes.rb` for the authoritative path list.
 - HTTP transport, error handling, and headers are centralised in `lib/satsrail/http_client.rb`.

+## Hard rule: no admin endpoints

+This SDK only targets `/m/` and `/pub/`.
+Never `/admin/`.
+Admin routes are operator-only (`ak_*` tokens, cross-merchant access, audit-tracked lifecycle ops) and are not part of the public API contract.
+If a merchant-facing capability is currently admin-only, the right fix is a new `/m/` route in the portal — not an SDK call into `/admin/`.

+PRs that wrap an admin operation will be closed.
+See `docs/portal/api-namespaces.md` in the parent monorepo for the full rationale.

 ## Local development

 ```bash